spurrw/shell/README.md

 the binary file in.
 Make sure it is executable by and use the command 'chmod a+x shell' if needed.

+	You can run any executable file from this shell by typing its name.
+The shell also has the following extra functions:

+showpid = shows the last 5 process IDs created by the shell

+cd = change directory and updates the PWD environment variable accordingly

 ==== Challenges ====